-When we are asked why do this–why now–we keep coming back to the same answer: the time is right, the time is now.
+When we are asked why we do this & why now, we keep coming back to the same answer: The time is right, the time is now.
 Our vision is to create a live/work/learn environment that is open to all.
-A transportive place like nothing else you’ve ever seen or experienced.
-Alive with kinetic, creative energy, Thompson’s Point will soon become an iconic symbol of what we all know about living in Maine: with creativity, vision, and independent spirit anything is possible.
+Thompson’s Point is a transportive place like nothing else you’ve ever seen or experienced.
+Alive with kinetic & creative energy, Thompson’s Point has become an iconic symbol of life in Maine: With creativity, vision, and independent spirit anything is possible.
 Live, laugh, work, and play here.
 Be transported by what you see and feel.
 Look forward to what’s to come because in the end, Thompson’s Point will be your place in Maine to enjoy life more.